Eeny Teeny Maya Moe

 "Eeny Teeny Maya Moe" is the sixteenth episode of the twentieth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 5, 2009.
 Moe falls in love with a woman named Maya, whom he met over the Internet.
 When Moe meets her in person, she turns out to be a little person.
 They remain in love, but his tactless attitude to her size eventually drives her away.
 Meanwhile, in an attempt to spend more time with Maggie, Homer inadvertently drops her off at a playground full of bullies.

+This episode is best known for making the series surpass The Adventures of Ozzie and Harriet, which had 435 episodes.